 The Biblical Basis for Sunday Worship in Christianity

 Sunday worship has long been an integral part of the Christian tradition, spanning centuries of devoted observance worldwide.
-As the faithful gather in churches to celebrate the Lord’s Day and partake in the holy sacrament of communion, it begs the question: what scriptural basis underpins this weekly ritual?
+As the faithful gather in churches to celebrate the Lord’s Day and partake in the holy sacrament of communion, prefilled communion cups have become a convenient and hygienic way to partake in the celebration.
 This article endeavors to delve into the annals of history to uncover the origins of Sunday worship, examine the biblical allusions to the first day of the week as a day of worship, and expound upon the theological significance of Lord’s Day.

 History of Sunday Worship in Christianity